Enhancing The Long-Term Stewardship of Rhode Island's Natural Resources

 John H. Chafee Conservation Leadership Awards

-Each spring, one organization is singled out for the Conservation Leadership Award, and three others are recognized as Outstanding Conservation Project/Program winners.
+From 2000 – 2013, one organization was singled out for a Conservation Leadership Award, and three others are recognized as Outstanding Conservation Project/Program winners.

 ECRI Education Fund